 Set the Right Examples for Your Children

-As I mentioned earlier, we as the parents are role models for our children.
+As I mentioned earlier, we as parents are role models for our children.
 They learn by observing how we treat animals.
-The moment your child sees you properly feeding the dog, petting him and making sure he is well-cared for, they will understand the right way to treat other beings and learn to put the needs of others before themselves.
+The moment your child sees you properly feeding the dog, petting him, and making sure he is well-cared for, they will understand the right way to treat other beings and learn to put the needs of others before themselves.

 Begin with the small things, teach your kids the correct way to greet animals, which won’t necessarily be the way your kids would prefer, but it is essential to show them the importance of considering the animal’s likes and dislikes more than their own.
 A 3-year-old won’t know that a kitten wouldn’t like being poked or squeezed, that is the kid’s way of showing affection to the animal.
 You as the parent need to teach your child that this isn’t correct and will hurt the kitten.
 He may be disappointed at first, but this is how eventually your child will learn empathy.